 Continue reading to learn more about the process to become a private detective in Washington DC.

-Steps to a Career as a Private Investigator in Washington DC
+Steps to a Career as a Private Detective in Washington DC

 If you meet the minimum requirements above, you are ready to begin the process to become a licensed private detective in DC.
-To help you start your career, we have outlined the below step-by-step guide.
+To help you start your career, we have outlined the steps below in our step-by-step guide.

 1. Obtain the appropriate training or experience.

-While DCRA/OPLA has not set specific training or experience requirements for prospective private detectives, it is strongly recommended that those pursuing this career pursue formal training or education to hone their investigative skills and legal knowledge.
+While the DCRA has not set specific training or experience requirements for prospective private detectives, it is strongly recommended that those pursuing this career pursue formal training or education to hone their investigative skills and legal knowledge.
 A degree in criminal justice or a related field can provide you with a competitive edge in seeking employment.
-Information about available programs in the DC area is listed further below in this guide.
+Information about available programs in the DC area is provided below.